-7.1 The Council's long term borrowing (i.e. for more than one year) for 2016/17 will be via any type of loan from the Public Works Loan Board (which is a statutory body whose function is to lend money to local authorities and other prescribed bodies) or from banks, building societies or other financial institutions as appropriate.
+7.1 The Council's long term borrowing (i.e. for more than one year) for 2017/18 will be via any type of loan from the Public Works Loan Board (which is a statutory body whose function is to lend money to local authorities and other prescribed bodies) or from banks, building societies or other financial institutions as appropriate.

-- 7.2 In addition, if it is deemed to be economically advantageous the Section 151 Officer, in consultation with our Treasury Management advisers, can issue bonds to raise funds, either in this council's name or collaboratively with other Local Authorities or via the Local Government Association (LGA), and either as a private or public placement. - 7.3 In addition, if it is deemed to be economically advantageous the Section 151 Officer, in consultation with our Treasury Management advisers, can borrow from other Local Authorities. - 7.4 The PWLB is usually the most economic source available to the Council.
+- 7.2 In addition, if it is deemed to be economically advantageous the Section 151 Officer, in consultation with our Treasury Management advisers, can issue bonds to raise funds, either in this council's name or collaboratively with other Local Authorities or via the Local Government Association (LGA), and either as a private or public placement. - 7.3 In addition, if it is deemed to be economically advantageous the Section 151 Officer, in consultation with our Treasury Management advisers, can borrow from other Local Authorities. - 7.4 In addition, if it is deemed to be economically advantageous the Section 151 Officer, in consultation with our Treasury Management advisers, can borrow for the purposes of financing regeneration and other infrastructure related projects. - 7.5 The PWLB is usually the most economic source available to the Council.
 Following the Spending Review in October 2010, interest on PWLB loans were increased to 1 per cent above UK government gilts.
 However, on 1 November 2012 HM Treasury implemented a 'certainty rate' at a discount on that level of 0.2% on loans for those local authorities providing improved information and transparency on their locally-determined long-term borrowing and associated capital spending plans.
-This Council provided the necessary information and is therefore eligible for this 'certainty rate'. - 7.5 The Autumn Statement in 2012 announced that the Government would make available a new concessionary public works loan rate to support strategic local capital investment projects.
+This Council provided the necessary information and is therefore eligible for this 'certainty rate'. - 7.6 The Autumn Statement in 2012 announced that the Government would make available a new concessionary public works loan rate to support strategic local capital investment projects.
 The PWLB project rate at 0.4% below the standard rate (across all loan types and maturities) became available from 1 November 2013.
 The Government is asking each Local Enterprise Partnership to work with Local Authorities in their area to agree which projects should benefit from the cheaper borrowing rate.
-HM Treasury has approved Southend's application to borrow at the project rate for specified projects only. - 7.6 Financing arrangements other than borrowing will be in the form of leases.
-These will be taken out to finance the purchase or use of assets such as equipment or vehicles.
+HM Treasury has approved Southend's application to borrow at the project rate for specified projects only. - 7.7 Financing arrangements other than borrowing will be in the form of leases.
+These will be taken out to finance the purchase or use of assets such as equipment or vehicles. - 7.8 In May 2016 HM Treasury launched a consultation proposing the abolition of the PWLB and the transfer of its functions to another body with the suggestion that this should be the Commissioners of the Treasury.
+The Government has now assessed the responses and plans to move forward with its proposal and will lay before Parliament a draft Order to implement the changes.
+It is not anticipated that the changes will have any tangible impact on the Council's ability to borrow but will mean the Treasury Management Strategy will need to be revised to replace references to the PWLB with references to HM Treasury.